 First, clean her paw well with a washcloth or pet wipe.
 Make it as clean as possible, with no pieces of lint from the washcloth stuck in her pads or on her claws.
 Make sure you clean between her pads to remove any debris, because the print will be of the bottoms of her paw pads.

 If her nails are too long, that can interfere with getting a good print.
 Arrange for her to get a proper pedicure so her nails don't interfere with printing.
 Trim her nails properly prior to printing or visit your groomer to make sure her paws are in tiptop shape.
 The ASPCA recommends trimming your dog's nails if you can hear them clicking, so maybe she needs a pedicure anyway!
 If your dog has a lot of fur around her pads, a visit to her groomer might be in order.
 This fur should be removed so it doesn't interfere with her paw print.

-Creating the Print
+Creating the paw print

 Once your dog's paw is prepped, it's time to create his print.
 You can use a nontoxic paint and brush and carefully paint his pads, or you can choose a nontoxic ink pad.
 If you choose the ink pad, press his paw into the ink or roll the ink onto his pads.
-You may want to use the buddy system for this step so that someone is holding him, preventing his paw print from smearing if he tries to fidget or pull away.
-Speak calmly and never scold your dog if he appears frightened or reluctant.
-Use treats so that he sees this activity as something positive.
-Once you have the paint or ink on your dog's paw, press it firmly onto a sheet of clean white paper.
-You may want to make several prints so that you can choose the best print once you review your results.
+You may want to have a helper with you for this step so that someone is holding him.
+If he's moving around too much, he may smear the ink or get ink on furniture or other things you don't want the ink on.